The Guide to Condominium Ownership in Costa Rica:…

 Step 5.
 Legalize Documents in Costa Rica

 Once your documents from Canada are in Costa Rica, you’ll need to legalize the signatures of the Embassy officials at the Ministerio de Relaciones Exteriores in downtown San José.
-You’ll need 625 colones in stamps (or deposit slip) per document.
+CRIE will assist you in legalizing it for an additional fee.

 Step 6.
 Translate to Spanish

 Since documents from Canada are not in Spanish, you’ll need to have them translated.
 The translation needs to be complete and literal.
 It should be done in Costa Rica ONLY by an official translator.
 CRIE will help you with the translation as well.

 CRIE can help you get your documents from Canada, especially with the parts in Costa Rica (authentication at Ministerio de Relaciones Exteriores and the official translation) through their services.
 I highly recommend using them to avoid wasting time – a solid year, in my case.